 An ECT's teaching is expected to be observed at regular intervals throughout their Induction period to facilitate a fair and effective assessment of the ECT's teaching practice, conduct and efficiency against the Teachers' Standards.
 Observations of the ECT may be undertaken by the Induction Tutor, Mentor or another suitable person who holds QTS from inside or outside the institution.
-It is recommended that the Headteacher, or a member of the senior leadership team (in Headteacher's absence), observe the ECT at least once during each assessment period (in Year 1 and in Year 2).

-As a minimum, the ECT should be formally observed teaching (by their Induction Tutor) a minimum of once per term, so at least 6 times during their 2-year Induction period.
+Induction Tutor Formal Observations - As a minimum, the ECT should be formally observed teaching (by their Induction Tutor) a minimum of once per term, so at least 6 times during their 2-year Induction period.
 A recommendation of a half termly observation is suggested to maintain oversight of the ECT's progress across the Induction period.